 - 4.Enter your Honeybadger user API token.
 This token can be found in your Honeybadger user profile, under Authentication.

 Once the integration is successful, you will see an Add impact dropdown, along with the message Honeybadger enabled displayed in the tile.
 Select the Sleuth project you'd like to measure error impact on.

 That's it!
 Sleuth will now start verifying your deploys health by tracking the error counts from Honeybadger.
-Head over to the Dashboard to start seeing your data in action in the trend graph and deploy cards.
+Head over to the Dashboard to start seeing your data in action in the project and deploy health graphs.

 - 1.Click on Integrations in the left sidebar, then on Error Trackers.